Cubeir/Minecraft-RTX-Bug-Tracking/README.md

 - [MCPE-112916](https://bugs.mojang.com/browse/MCPE/issues/MCPE-112916) - Soul torches emitted the wrong colour of light
 - [MCPE-119972](https://bugs.mojang.com/browse/MCPE/issues/MCPE-119972) - Blocks with flipbook textures didn't animate their PBR maps (could not be reproduced by Mojang)

-# Vanilla RTX Projects Bug Tracking
+# Vanilla RTX Bug Tracking
 For issues related to the Vanilla RTX App, Vanilla RTX, or other related projects, visit their respective GitHub repositories and check the issues there.

 - [Vanilla RTX Issues](https://github.com/Cubeir/Vanilla-RTX)